 Angelfish is a term used to indicate a small group of cichlids, which comprises three different species; Pterophyllum scalare, Pterophyllum altumi, and Pterophyllum Leopold.

 These families of cichlids belong to the major rivers in South America, including the Amazon, Orinoco, and Essequibo rivers.
-These fishes are the oldest aquarium fishes and are still very popular among aquatic geeks.

 Family: Pterophyllum Scalare (Cichlidae)